danielkkelly/iac/aws/rds-mysql/README.md

 using IAM.
 We set up the policy and attach it to our dev and dev-admin groups created in the IAM module.

+# Non-standard Port

+For security purposes we avoid using the standard MySQL port of 3306.
+Instead our default is 8809.
+Update variables.tf and the mysql_port variable to change the default port.
+Make sure any network ACLs (network/nacl.tf) and security groups are also updated accordingly.

 # Setting up MySQL Users

 ## Using SQL Scripts